xutianyi1999/commp_worker/README.md

 In which scenario should this repo be used?
 - You have a lot of Car files that need to calculate CommP
-- Your Car files are placed on S3 storage
+- Your Car files are stored on S3 storage

 ### Usage
 ```shell